How do I create flared stairs and stairs with curved treads?

 The Move handle at the center lets you relocate it.

-The triangular Rotate handle lets you change the direction of the stairs.
+The triangular Rotate handle lets you change the direction.

 With the staircase still selected, click the Flare/Curve Stairs edit button.

 Notice the new set of edit handles that now display on the staircase.

 The square handles that display at each corner of the staircase are the flare handles.

 The triangular handles that display along the long edges of the staircase are used to adjust the flare radius.

 Use the dimension information that displays in the Status Bar as a reference to create symmetrical flares on both sides.